nylyk/minecraft-server-docker/README.md

 This is a minimal way to run a Minecraft server inside a Docker container with graceful shutdown support.

-It requires you to bring your own server `.jar` and manage the server just like you would outside of Docker.
+It requires you to bring your own server `.jar` (vanilla, paper, fabric, ...) and manage the server just like you would outside of Docker.
 If you're looking for a way to manage your server through `docker-compose.yml`, check out https://github.com/itzg/docker-minecraft-server.

 ## Requirements